Daily High to Daily Low: Is It Safe to Buy Acutus Medical Inc. (AFIB)?

-Acutus Medical Inc. (NASDAQ:AFIB) went down by -2.36% from its latest closing price compared to the recent 1-year high of $38.99.
-The company’s stock price has collected -2.34% of loss in the last five trading sessions.
-Press Release reported 14 hours ago that Acutus Medical, Inc. Announces Pricing of Public Offering of Common Stock
+Acutus Medical Inc. (NASDAQ:AFIB) went up by 4.09% from its latest closing price compared to the recent 1-year high of $38.99.
+The company’s stock price has collected -13.18% of loss in the last five trading sessions.
+Press Release reported on 07/19/21 that Thinking about buying stock in Xeris Pharmaceuticals, Acutus Medical, Vascular Biogenics, Nokia, or TAL Education Group?

 >> 7 Top Picks for the Post-Pandemic Economy <<